Introducing Optimizely Opal

 What is a personalization engine?

-A personalization engine is an interconnected set of solutions that identify, build, deliver, and measure personalized experiences in real-time.
+A personalization engine consists of the entire stack of tools, solutions, and workflows an organization uses deliver personalized customer experiences.
 Modern personalization engines leverage rules-based, machine learning, and AI (artificial intelligence)-based systems to create dynamic, context-aware experiences that evolve with user behavior.

 How you build your personalization engine will depend heavily on who your customers are, what type of experiences they expect, and the desired business outcomes.